Dutch court hearing pits Big Oil against Groningen locals

 The Dutch government has lowered production at Groningen several times over the past three years due to small earthquakes triggered by gas extraction.

-The latest cap, announced in May, would lower output to 21.6 billion cubic meters (bcm) per year, down from 53.9 bcm in 2013.
+The latest cap, announced in May, would lower output to 21.6 billion cubic metres (bcm) per year, down from 53.9 bcm in 2013.

 The 50-50 Exxon-Shell joint venture has said it had been put in an impossible position having been told it could continue production, vital to supply millions of Dutch homes with gas for heating and cooking, but without guarantees it is meeting safety standards.
+(Writing by Anthony Deutsch, editing by David Evans)